vue-bridge/vue-bridge/packages/docs/guide/index.md

 2. **Incompatible, but can be polyfilled safely at runtime** - this is what the `vue3-compat-lib` package does.
 3. **behavioral differences** - these you can account for yourself in your code, by following a few basic rules.

-Our guide will expain all of these to you and offer intructions on how to deal with them.
+Our guide will explain all of these to you and offer instructions on how to deal with them.